Deb Mell

-Deborah L. "Deb" Mell (born July 30, 1968) is an American politician from Chicago.
-She is a Democrat and was formerly a member of the Chicago City Council, representing the 33rd ward.
+Deborah L. Mell (born July 30, 1968) is an American politician from Chicago.
+She is a Democrat and was formerly a member of the Chicago City Council, representing the 33rd ward from 2013 to 2019.
 She previously served in the Illinois House of Representatives from 2009 to 2013.

 Early life, education and career

 Mell is the daughter of long-time Alderman Richard Mell.
 Her sister, former Illinois First Lady Patti, is married to former Governor Rod Blagojevich.

 Mell was educated in Chicago, at St John Berchman's Elementary School and St Scholastica High School.
 She then attended Cornell College with a dual major in political science and history, before earning a culinary arts degree from California Culinary Academy.

 Mell returned to Chicago in 2000 and began working at Christy Webber Landscape, Chicago's largest landscaping company owned by prominent lesbian Christy Webber.

 Mell was arrested in 2004 while protesting her inability to get a same-sex marriage license from the Cook County clerk's office.